Okino's mirror set of U3D import and export converter

 Current Limitations of the U3D File Format

 As much as U3D is the short form for "Universal 3D File Format", it is far from an all encompassing, perfect and ideal file format for the transfer or long/short term archiving of 3D data.
-That honor is best left to long established, universal and well defined file formats such as X3D/VRML2 or CAD formats such as JT, STEP or IGES.
+That honor is best left to long established, universal and well defined file formats such as X3D/VRML2, FBX, COLLADA or numerous CAD formats.

 As described above, the U3D file format specification derived mainly from the Shockwave-3D .w3d file format which itself was an offshoot of the native file format of the Intel IFX multi-media/gaming toolkit of the late 90's.
 Intel open sourced this toolkit to form the basis of the U3D file format and its supporting technologies.